Skip to content

 Methods of Sterilisation

-If these two principles are strictly followed and conditions are otherwise suitable for multiplication of microbes, any growth occurring must be the result of spontaneous generation.
-Thus, key question was how good methods were for (i) attaining, and (ii) maintaining sterility.
+If these two principles are strictly followed and conditions are otherwise suitable for the multiplication of microbes, any growth occurring must be the result of spontaneous generation.
+Thus, the key question was how good methods were for (i) attaining, and (ii) maintaining sterility.
 Let us consider these two principles.

 [I] The attainment of sterility

-The usual method depended upon heat treatment.
-However, it was soon realised that microorganisms vary widely in their resistance to heating.
-Bacteria Methods in Microbiology require higher temperature and some also produce heat-stable spores.
-Thus boiling at normal pressure was insufficient to kill these spores and, therefore, autoclave was designed to increase the pressure, and, thereby, the temperature. sterilisation.
+Thus boiling at normal pressure was insufficient to kill these spores and, therefore, the autoclave was designed to increase the pressure, and, thereby, the temperature. sterilization.
 Sealing of the flask was not proper as oxygen, known to be essential for many forms of life, could no longer enter the vessel.
-It was necessary, therefore, to include some kind of filter to prevent the entry of microbes but not of air.
-This led to the development of the cotton wool plug that was soon adopted universally by microbiologists.
+It was necessary, therefore, to include some kind of filter to prevent the entry of microbes but not air.
+This led to the development of the cotton wool plug which was soon adopted universally by microbiologists.

 (b) Tyndallization.
 This is a course of three periods of boiling at 100°C for 30 min. at daily intervals.